-The large Boys' Chorus also does a superb job-they are the backbone of "Oliver."
-The combined performance by these youngsters - 8 to 16 years of age - is true testi-mony to the talents of direccombined performance tor Brittain, choreographer Cris Timmons, and music director Jack Kroesen.
-Completing the cast of principals are Kathy Arntzen as Charlotte, Bill Earl as Noah, Randy Chapman as Charley, Lindsay Jones as Bet, Armand Roles as Mr. Brownlow, Jay Altman and Sam Manu as the policemen, Anne Miller as Mrs. Bedwin, and Glenn Steriing as Dr. Grimwig.
 The huge turntable set attracks almost as much attention as do the players.
-All set changes are made as the show progresses-by revolving the main set and by dropping in auxiliary pieces.
+All set changes are made as the show changes are made as the show progresses-by revolving the main set and by dropping in auxiliary pieces.
 This points up another fine asset of CLO-the technical staff-for it would be very easy to lose the continuity of the production if this work became sloppy.

-"Oliver" will play Thursday, Friday, and Saturday at 8:30 p.m. and Sunday at 2 p.m. in the Long Beach Municipal Auditorium.
-Educator To Speak Tomorrow "Operation Pep" will be the topic of a talk to be delivered by Dr. Ross Harrington, su-perintendent of Redondo Beach City Schools, at a lun-cheon meeting of the South Bay-Harbor Industry-Educa-tion Council at noon tomor-row at the Indian Village Restopic of a talk to be delivered taurant, 4020 Pacifc Coast Dr. Harrington is one of Dr. Harrington is one of 100 key educators who have been participating in the government - sponsored program to prepare educational planners to adapt industrial systems techniques to education.
-Luncheon reservations are being accepted by Miss Beryl Kaufman, General Telephone Co., 372-2775.
-Co., 372-2775.
+"Oliver" will play Thursday, Friday, and Saturday at 8:30 p.m. and Saturday at 2 p.m. in the Long Beach Municipal Auditorium.
+Educator To Speak Tomorrow "Operation Pep" will be the topic of a talk to be delivered by Dr. Ross Harrington, su-perintendent of Redondo Beach City Schools, at a lun-cheon meeting of the South Bay - Harbor Industry-Educa-tion Council at noon tomor-row at the Indian Village Res-taurant, 4020 Pacific Coast Hwy.
+Dr. Harrington is one of Dr. Harrington is one of 100 key educators who have been participating in the government - sponsored program to prepare educational planners to adapt industrial systems techniques to education.
+Luncheon reservations are being accepted by Miss Beryl Kaufman, General Telephone Co.
+372-3775.

 PROFILE: LYNN CURTIS This 18-Year-Old Finds People Most Important In an era when student or-ganizers lead riots, kidnap school officials, and issue bla-tant demands, 18-year-old Lynn Curtis seems strangely out of place.
-A resident of Torrance for less than two years, the South High senior has racked up a list of honors in leadership, scholarship, and extra-curric-ular activities that would make him the exception in what is it about Lynn Curwhat is it about Dynn Cur-tis?
+A resident of Torrance for A resident of Torrance for less than two years, the South High senior has racked up a list of honors in leadership, scholarship, and extra-curric-ular activities that would make him the exception in What is it about Lynn Curwhat is it about Lyan cur-tis?
 He's intelligent, but not really sensationally intelli-gent.
 He's cute, but hardly a lady-killer type!
-What is it about this sandy-haired cross about this sandy-haired cross between Tom Sawyer and the Pied Piper that's won him the respect and affection of so many in such a short time?
-The answer must lie some-where it; the unique compos-ite of talent, human qualities, and idealism-tempered by restraint-that are Lynn Cur-tis.
+What is it about this sandy-haired cross about this sandy-hared cross between Tom Sawyer and the Pied Piper that's won him the respect and affection of so many in such a short time?
+The answer must lie some-where in the unique compos-ite of talent, human qualities, and idealism-tempered by restraint-that are Lynn Cur-tis.
 His own spontaneous tis.
-His own spontaneous thoughts about himself and his goals begin to reveal the "I love people and I love working with people." exclaims Lynn without a hint of prompting.
+His own spontaneous thoughts about himself and his goals begin to reveal the his goals begin to reveal the secret.

+"I love people and I love working with people," exclaims Lynn without a hint of prompting.
 "The most important thing in life next to people are my convictions about the existence of God."
 His plans for the immediate future?
 Not to glorify himself.
 Lynn will attend Stanford University in the fall, with the intention of applying his studies of political science and international relations toward bringing about a better world.
-He'll supplement his college studies with a two-year mission with the Mormon Church and another two-year stint with the Peace Corps.
+He'll supplement his college studies with a two-year mission with the Mormon Church and another two-year stint with the Peace